How to recycle soft plastics in Australia

 Can cellophane go in soft plastics recycling?

 No, most cellophane is made from Polypropylene and therefore isn’t suitable for recycling.
-It should now be placed in your home recycle bins.
+It should not be placed in your home recycle bins.

 Is Woolworths still taking soft plastics?